Meta-learning via Language Model In-context Tuning: Results

 We analyze each type of variance below.

-\paragraph{In-context tuning is significantly less sensitive to example ordering.} We approximate the variance with respect to example ordering with $\mathbb{E}_{S_T}[\text{Var}_{\sigma}[\mu(S_T, \sigma, I^*)]]$, where $I^*$ denotes the single default prompt of LAMA and BinaryClfs.
-We compare this quantity (averaged across tasks) for in-context tuning and in-context prompting with raw LMs in Table~\ref{tab:sensitivity-ordering}.
-Results show that in-context tuning is significantly less sensitive to ordering of in-context examples compared to in-context prompting with raw LMs across both datasets and all model size, reducing the sensitivity by 68\% on LAMA and 83\% on BinaryClfs (averaged across model size).
+\paragraph{In-context tuning is significantly less sensitive to example ordering.} We compare the variance with respect to example ordering for in-context tuning and in-context prompting with raw LMs in Table~\ref{tab:sensitivity-ordering}.
+Results show that in-context tuning is significantly less sensitive to ordering of in-context examples compared to in-context prompting with raw LMs, reducing the sensitivity by 68\% on LAMA and 83\% on BinaryClfs.

-\paragraph{In-context tuning is significantly less sensitive to example choices.} We approximate the variance with respect to example choices with $\text{Var}_{S_T}[\mathbb{E}_\sigma[\mu(S_T, \sigma, I^*)]]$, where $I^*$ is the single default prompt of LAMA and BinaryClfs.
-We compare this quantity for in-context tuning and in-context prompting with raw LMs in Table~\ref{tab:sensitivity-selection}.
+\paragraph{In-context tuning is significantly less sensitive to example choices.} We compare the variance with respect to example choices for in-context tuning and in-context prompting with raw LMs in \mbox{Table~\ref{tab:sensitivity-selection}}.
 Results show that in-context tuning is significantly less sensitive to selection of in-context examples compared to in-context prompting with raw LMs across both datasets and all model sizes, reducing the sensitivity by 56\% on LAMA and 40\% on BinaryClfs (averaged across model sizes).
-We conjecture that in-context tuning is significantly less sensitive to example ordering and selection because the model is exposed to a wide variety of example orderings and selections during in-context tuning.
+We conjecture that in-context tuning is significantly less sensitive to example ordering and selection because the model is exposed to various example orderings and selections during in-context tuning.

 \paragraph{In-context tuning is less sensitive to instruction wording.} We report the variance with respect to instruction wording for in-context tuning and in-context prompting with raw LMs in Table~\ref{tab:sensitivity-instruction}.
-Results show that in-context tuning is less sensitive to the wording of task instructions compared to in-context prompting with raw LMs in five out of six evaluation settings, reducing the variance by 19\% on LAMA (averaged across model size and number of shots).
-We conjecture that in-context tuning is much less sensitive to the wording of task instructions because the model is exposed to various task instructions during in-context tuning.
+Results show that in-context tuning is less sensitive to instruction wording compared to in-context prompting with raw LMs in five out of six evaluation settings, reducing the variance by 19\% on LAMA (averaged across model size and number of shots).